 Create Cool Flip Effect With CSS3 3D Rotation For UI Design

-There are two types of transform available in CSS3 specification, 2D and 3D.
-In our previous post, we have discussed on CSS3 Transform 2D.
-So, this time, we are going to look into transform elements in 3D space and specifically in this post, we are going to also create the OSX Flip Effect.
+The CSS3 specification includes two types of transforms: 2D and 3D.
+In a previous post, we discussed CSS3 2D Transforms.
+This time, we will look into transforming elements in 3D space and specifically demonstrate how to create the OSX Flip Effect.

 3D Rotation Syntax

-The Rotation in 3D space is basically similar to 2D, which we have discussed previously.
-To rotate the element vertically, we can write it in this way.
+Rotation in 3D space is fundamentally similar to 2D rotation, which we discussed previously.
+To rotate an element vertically, use the following syntax:

 -webkit-transform: rotateX(Ndeg);